 - PDF version

 The Miles Lerman Center for the Study of Jewish Resistance is an endowed program of the United States Holocaust Memorial Museum.
-An integral part of the Center for Advanced Holocaust Studies, the Lerman Center embodies the Museum’s special commitment to educate America and the world about the scope of Jewish resistance during the Holocaust.
+An integral part of the Mandel Center, the Lerman Center embodies the Museum’s special commitment to educate America and the world about the scope of Jewish resistance during the Holocaust.

 The Lerman Center promotes scholarly interest in this aspect of Holocaust studies and serves as a venue for disseminating new research findings on the subject to the academic community and others.
 In order to accomplish its objectives, the Lerman Center supports a wide variety of activities and programs including publications and books, fellowships, scholarly programs and presentations, and archival acquisitions.